joelambert/morf/README.md

 So you know how to use it but you want to know how it works?
 Well, what Morf actually does is create a CSS3 animation on the fly for the requested transition.
 In other words at the time that `Morf.transition` is called, all the necessary keyframes are generated to give the impression that a transition has taken place.

-Even though this is actually a CSS Animation, Morf does its best to masquerade as a transition, event throwing a `webkitTransitionEnd` event when its finished.
+Even though this is actually a CSS Animation, Morf does its best to masquerade as a transition, even throwing a `webkitTransitionEnd` event when its finished.

 ## Tweening CSS
 To work out all the interpolated CSS states, Morf uses the fantastic [Shifty.js](https://github.com/jeremyckahn/shifty) along with some custom code to handle matrix transformations.
 Shifty is responsible for working out all regular CSS tween values. e.g. `width`, `height`, `background-color`.